bualpha/Onboarding/README.md

 ## Introductions

-<<<<<<< HEAD
-We will be using this GitHub page to manage projects and share [resources](https://github.com/bualpha/Resources).
+We will be using this GitHub page (@bualpha) to manage projects, give lectures, and share [resources](https://github.com/bualpha/Resources).
 You can feel free to check out past archived repositories for project inspirations.

 Below are a series of steps and info that will get you acclimated to our workflow.